-| The constitution of the Evangelical Church of Geneva does not admit the visibility of the Church, even in glory.
+¦ The constitution of the Evangelical Church of Geneva does not admit the visibility of the Church, even in glory.
 The members of the invisible church will be manifested in the last day.
 This shews how far the idea of the body of the Church is destroyed by the notion of an invisible Church; a notion which, moreover, dates, I think, from the time of St. Augustine, when the Spirit of Christ made that pious man feel that the exterior church answered in no wise to that which the word said of the Church, while the exterior body was always the church for superstitious consciences.
 We know what influence St. Augustine exercised on the Reformation, though the energy of the Holy Spirit acting in the Reformers far surpassed the measure of St. Augustine.
 It will be well to remember that the present movement seeks to bring us back upon the ground of the Reformation.
 And precious as that work was, is it at all the thought of God to bring us back to it?
 Perhaps our brethren of France will not bind themselves to stop there.
 They cannot bless God more than I for the work itself of the Reformation!
 Would to God that we had the energy which was displayed then!

-| We have seen, nevertheless, how singularly this idea is weakened, and even lost, in the constitution of the Evangelical Church of Geneva.
+¦ We have seen, nevertheless, how singularly this idea is weakened, and even lost, in the constitution of the Evangelical Church of Geneva.

 {101}